mathewthe2/Game2Text/README.md

 Q. How do I use Game2Text without Chrome?
 -
-Modify *config.ini* and modify the value of browser to firefox or edge.
+Modify *config.ini* and update the value of browser to edge, chromium, or firefox.

 <img src="https://user-images.githubusercontent.com/13146030/113812636-02f3e800-97a1-11eb-8435-5f2c0e7b0339.png" width="400" height="504">